genetronhealth/uvc/README.txt

 The auxiliary tool debarcode can be used for appending UMI sequences into read names.
 Running debarcode without any command-line argument will display its usage help.

+It is recommended to manual check the following outlier variant candidates:
+ 1. for non-UMI data, variant candidates with FORMAT/FTS consisting of three or more filter strings (typically less than 1.5% of all variants).
+ 2. for UMI data, variant candidates with FORMAT/FTS consisting of one or more filter strings (typically less than 6% of all variants).
+If manual check is still too labor-intensive, then it is recommended to keep such outlier variant candidate if the candidate
+ 1. is at a hotspot (for example, if the candidate shows high-frequency occurence in the COSMIC database) and
+ 2. does not show germline risk (such as low-frequency occurence or absence in dbSNP) and Otherwise, it is recommended to reject such variant candidate.

 --- What to report if a runtime error arises ---

 In fact, uvc1 and some other executables all generated the same output given the same input.
 Their differences are as follows.